MicrosoftDocs/azure-docs/articles/azure-monitor/insights/container-insights-metric-alerts.md

 The basic steps are as follows:

-1. Download one or all of the available templates that describes how to create the alert.
+1. Download one or all of the available templates that describe how to create the alert.

 2. Create and use a [parameters file](../../azure-resource-manager/templates/parameter-files.md) as a JSON to set the values required to create the alert rule.